-How did you deal with telling your kids about the cancer?
+How did you tell your kids about your cancer

 I tell this a lot when I talk to people: kids who get cancer are the most resilient people in the entire world because they haven’t been conditioned as an adult or any other person walking this planet to have fear of the big C word, like we all do.
 You hear cancer and you get scared.

 Kids are fortunate enough to not have been programmed that way.
 Cancer is obviously terrible.
 Kids with cancer is even worse.